$3,000 Personal Loan

 Check Eligibility With a Soft Pull

 Start with prequalification.
 It shows an estimated APR, funded amount, and monthly payment without a hard inquiry in most cases.
 Useful for comparison shopping and harmless for your score.
+If you later submit full applications, multiple hard pulls within a 14-45 day window are often grouped as a single inquiry for scoring purposes-so apply within a focused period.

 Compare the Full Cost Across Offers